ramonszo/ggreader.crx/README.md

 ## A user script that turns Feedly into a Google Reader clone.

 ### Why?
-Google announced that they will discontinue Google Reader on July 1st 2013.
+Google discontinued Google Reader on July 1st 2013.
 I went outside to find an alternative, then I found Feedly.

 Feedly is good service that has everything I need, including mobile versions, social tools and more.
 But yeah, their interface is not that clean as Google Reader, that's why I made GGReader.